DanielWongi/234218-data-structures-wet1-spring2024/README.md

     ships.print();
 }
 ```
-4. In your AVL Tree template, add the following functions to the public section.
+4. In your `AVL Tree template`, add the following functions to the public section.
 These functions will handle the printing of the tree: (must )
 ```cpp
 void print() const
 {